umutzd/split-lazy/README.md

 First argument is iterable to search inside and split.
 Second argument is either an iterable or an element to look for in the given first argument.

+`separator` can be an `Iterable` or anything else as an element.
+If separator is an iterable, it will be searched as a sub iterator.

 ### Examples

 ```ts